The Certified Pediatric Nurse (CPN®)

 - assess, analyze, plan and implement nursing interventions.

-- evaluate patient outcomes.
+- evaluate patient and population outcomes.

 - conduct research about patient outcomes or professional issues.